Afomolola/LITA-_CLASS_DOCUMENTATION/README.md

   2. For Analysis
   3. For Data Visualization

-- SQL - Structured Query Language for Querying of Data
+- SQL - Structured Query Language for Querying of Data, data management and Retrieval
 - GitHub for Portfolio Building
-- Power BI
+- Power BI for Data visualizationa and reporting

 ### Data Cleaning & Preparation
 ---